Reviewed by Mike Kelly

 Selling or buying a home is the largest transaction most of us ever become involved in.
 But the actual purchase price on a house listing is only a part of the ultimate cost of buying or selling it.
 We’ve created this cheat sheet to cover the 18 common and hidden fees.

-These fees are charged by a lawyer or notary, and usually range from $100-$1,200 depending on the complexity of the deal.
+These fees are charged by a lawyer or notary, and can cost up to $1,200 depending on the complexity of the deal.
 Your lawyer or notary will arrange all transfers, payments and other factors of the funds for the real estate transaction.

 This should come out of your legal fees, and your notary will take care of this.
 You will owe or receive a prorated amount for the remainder of the year’s property taxes.